sustainability

 Our packaging is made from recycled cardboard and paper, using as little adhesive as possible.
 We minimize our carbon emissions, by paying a contribution with every package we send.
 This makes our shipping CO2 neutral, and supports reforestation projects in collaboration with Pachama.

-How do we assess the sustainability of our brands?
+How do we assess the impact of our brands?

 We assess the impact of the production of our brands with the help of our CONSCIOUS CRITERIA.